Gsoc week 1 report

 Language

-• abuse of impl
+- abuse of

-• abuse of newtype
+- abuse of

-• modules are friends
+- modules are friends

 Errors

-I found experimenting with errors a good learning exercise to understand some of the most interesting features of the language.
-In my case I decided to follow a simple approach, the cli can panic but lib should never unless for std bad stuff.
 But this doesn’t prevent me from prototyping and using unwrap/expect a lot!
 Unwrapping is natural and because is an explicit action is very easy in the future to just grep all the ugly and dangerous stuff done while experimenting and replace them with a better solution.

 To summarize:

-• starting from rust 1.26 the main can return Result
+and relates are your friend more than you can imagine- starting from rust 1.26 the main can return

-• in errors like in other subjects of the language rust can seem quite heavy and complex, but because forces the programmer to be explicit is very helpful
+- in errors like in other subjects of the language rust can seem quite heavy and complex, but because forces the programmer to be explicit is very helpful

-• using Error is not always the best choice because allocates, but for the most use cases is good.
+is not always the best choice because allocates, but for the most use cases is good.
 I don’t think that writing in a low-level language means in any case to be crazy about performance.
 Allocating a string is good price to pay for a simple error-handling workflow.
-If you need more keep playing with error and define yours ;)
+If you need more keep playing with error and define yours ;) - I’ve never missed exceptions…

 Using a strongly statically typed language like rust without getting full control of your errors is a shame.